zeitlosein/eflyn-interview-project/README.md

 ## Conclusion

 This documentation provides a detailed and professional summary of the Eflyn Interview Project, a comprehensive task management application built using Angular v15 for the frontend and NestJS for the backend.
 The documentation covers the project structure, frontend components, services, modules, routing, and backend setup while providing code snippets and explanations that help in understanding the functionality of the application.
-With this documentation, developers can effectively reference and build the frontend, while also understanding the full functionality of the entire program.

 ## Stay in touch